StefanSchroeder/Gocal/README.md

 =======

-* It would be really cool to allow gocal to be a drop-in replacement for pcal, but the configuration file for pcal is really complex.
+* It would be really cool to allow gocal to be a drop-in replacement for pcal, but the configuration file for pcal is really complex (=pcal allows complicated things, like "every second Thursday after the third moon in leap years")
 * I have no plans to put multiple month on a single page (yearly calendar).
 If you need that, create a 12-page calendar and use the plethora of pdf-tools to rearrange the PDF that gocal produced.
 E.g. pdf2ps, psbook, psnup, pdftk, etc.
-* Make gocal a library
 * some nice origami dodecahedron
 * pocketmod?
+* Allow setting of colors?

 Known bugs
 ==========